 Finance Lease A lease that transfers substantially all of the risks and rewards of ownership of a fixed asset to the lessee.
-Financial Year The local authority financial year commences 1 April and finishes 31 March the following year.
-Government Grants Payments by central government towards local authority expenditure.
+N A Financial Year The local authority financial year commences 1 April and finishes 31 March the following year.
+C L Government Grants Payments by central government towards local authority expenditure.
 They must be specific e.g. Housing Benefits, or general e.g. Revenue Support Grant.
-Interest An amount received or paid for the use of a sum of money when it is invested or borrowed.
-Inventories Items of raw materials and stores an authority has procured to use on a continuing basis which it has not used.
-Minimum Revenue Provision The minimum amount that must be charged to an authority's revenue accounts and set aside as a provision for credit liabilities.
+F Interest An amount received or paid for the use of a sum of money when it is invested or borrowed.
+F Inventories Items of raw materials and stores an authority has procured to use on a continuing basis which it has not used.
+F Minimum Revenue Provision The minimum amount that must be charged to an authority's revenue accounts and set aside as a provision for credit liabilities.
 It is calculated by applying a percentage of outstanding debt in accordance with the Council's approved policy.
-National Non Domestic Rates (NNDR) NNDR is also referred to as business rates; it is a tax on the occupation of non-domestic property.
-Authorities can voluntarily form a business rate retention pool, where all authorities in the pool can benefit from keeping a proportion of business rate revenue as well as growth on the revenue that is generated in their area to spend on local services.
+FSC National Non Domestic Rates (NNDR) The NNDR poundage is set annually by central government and collected by Charging Authorities.
+The proceeds are redistributed by the government between Local Authorities in proportion to their population.